hsf-training/hsf-training-ml-webpage/_episodes/07-Data_Preprocessing.md

 {: .challenge}

 Now we are ready to examine various models $$f$$ for predicting whether an event corresponds to a <span style="color:orange">signal</span> event or a <span style="color:blue">background</span> event.

+Your feedback is very welcome!
+Most helpful for us is if you "[Improve this page on GitHub](https://github.com/hsf-training/hsf-training-ml-webpage/edit/gh-pages/_episodes/07-Data_Preprocessing.md)".
+If you prefer anonymous feedback, please [fill this form](https://forms.gle/XBeULpKXVHF8CKC17).